 1.4 million Australians at any one time* have Post Traumatic Stress Disorder (PTSD). (*Australian Bureau of Statistics – 6.4% of 21,530,081 Australians)

 PTSD affects people from all walks of life.
 Families can be torn apart, drug and alcohol problems can occur, careers are destroyed, and in some cases, people are driven to suicide as a way of stopping the psychological and physical pain and anguish.

 Too many people live with PTSD controlling their lives and the lives of their loved ones and never know what is causing the problem!

-Please browse this website, join the mailing list, email us at firstname.lastname@example.org with specific questions if you’d like to get involved.
+A world in which PTSD is systemically minimised, and those suffering are routinely detected and treated early and effectively, with respect and without stigma.Please browse this website, join the mailing list, email us at firstname.lastname@example.org with specific questions if you’d like to get involved.
 If time is a problem, you can always sponsor the campaign.

 Does This Sound Like You?
 Depression